2007 Assessment Rating - 23%

 To learn more about this new payment option and the minimum standards, please send an email to Mcare’s Fiscal Unit at email@example.com expressing your interest.
 We will have an Mcare representative call you to explain the program.
 We thank you in advance for considering Mcare's preferred method of payment.

-The 2007 Assessment Manual is published with new custom links to ease navigation within the manual as well as the web.
+This Manual is published with new custom links to ease navigation within the manual as well as the web.
 "Bookmarks" have been added to the Manual for those users who are familiar with this feature.

 This manual is intended to provide guidance and clarify procedures with regards to calculating the 2007 Mcare assessment and includes abatement-related information.
 Although the Manual should be read thoroughly in order to understand the entire assessment calculation process, please take note of some particular additions, changes or clarifications relating to the following: